 Copyright © Nucleus Medical Media, Inc.

-of getting glomerulonephritis include: Family history of glomerulonephritisThe presence of a known cause of glomerulonephritisExposure to a causeHigh blood pressure
+Factors that may increase your chance of glomerulonephritis include: Family history of glomerulonephritisThe presence of a known cause of glomerulonephritisExposure to a causeHigh blood pressure

 The symptoms of acute glomerulonephritis may include: Blood in urineFoamy appearance of urineLess frequent urinationSwelling in the morning, especially in the face, feet, hands, and abdomen

 Chronic glomerulonephritis can lead to kidney failure.
-It may cause these symptoms: Feeling tiredDry, itchy skinNausea and vomitingPoor appetiteMuscle cramps at nightSwelling of the face, feet, hands, or abdomen
+Symptoms may include: FatigueDry, itchy skinNausea and vomitingPoor appetiteMuscle cramps at nightSwelling of the face, feet, hands, or abdomen

-Images may be taken of your bodily structures.
+Imaging tests may be done to evaluate the kidneys and surrounding structures.
 This can be done with: UltrasoundAbdominal CT scan

 in the diet.Maintain a healthy weight